antonlukin/tonski-access/README.md

-# TONxy
+# TON.SKI Access
-Use TONxy web service or browser extension to proxy your traffic to the TON private network.
+Use TON.SKI web service or browser extension to proxy your traffic to the TON private network.

-## Website
-Website is an application written in Next.js.
-The input form redirects requests from domains on the TON network to their mirrors on the public Internet.

-### Development
-The instruction assumes that you have Yarn and pm2 installed globally.

-1. Clone this repo from GitHub
-2. Navigate to `website` directory
-3. Install required modules with `yarn`
-4. Start application with `yarn dev`
-5. Use `yarn build` command to build
-6. Start on port 8000 with `pm2 start yarn --name tonxy -- start`
-7. Update `package.json` to change port

 ## Extensions
 The extension solves one single task - redirecting